Tikamin557/Ts-Core/docs/ModderGuide.md

 Welcome to the T's Core developer documentation.

-T's Core is a shared library for Stardew Valley SMAPI mods.
-It provides reusable APIs, Content Patcher tokens, Content Pack features, migration support, development tools, and shared systems to simplify mod development and improve compatibility between mods.
+T's Core is a shared library and framework for Stardew Valley SMAPI mods.
+It provides reusable APIs, Content Patcher integration, custom actions, data-driven systems, migration support, and development tools to simplify mod development and improve compatibility between mods.

 ---